Wardrobe of Anne of Denmark: Scotland

 Fabrics were purchased for her wardrobe by a merchant Robert Jousie and his business partner Thomas Foulis, using some of the money James VI received as a subsidy from Elizabeth I and the custom duty of the Scottish gold mines.
 Their two surviving accounts for the wardrobe (National Records of Scotland E35/13 and E35/14) detail fabrics bought for garments in journal form in the 1590s.
+These accounts also mention silk thread bought for the Queen to "weave", further detail of this textile craft was not recorded.

 The Danish tailor Paul Rey made her a cloak and a safeguard for riding, and in October 1590, a Danish-style gown, "ane goun of the Dence fassoune".
 The accounts mention a gown of "fine cloth of silver grounded with brown silk to be her majesty a gown for the time of baptism", worn in August 1594 at Stirling Castle when her formal role included receiving diplomatic gifts at the baptism of her son Henry.
 A present of a gold chain representing with precious stones the roses of York and Lancaster was said to be suitable for the foreface of the French-style gowns she now wore.
 She may have worn a ruff bought in London at the baptism.

 Clothes were also made for members of Anne's household, like Margaret Vinstarr, Anne Murray, Jean Stewart, the Lutheran minister Johannes Sering, and William Belo, usually with less embroidery and passementerie decoration.
+In December 1590, the tailor Nycoll Spence made matching gowns of red velvet with blue satin for the sleeves and bodices for two Danish gentlewomen, "Sophier and Kathelene" (Sophia Kaas and Kathrine Skinkell).
+In March 1591, Paul Rey made them gowns of fine black Naples taffeta.
 The servant women of her chamber and her laudresses were dressed in rush brown London cloth in winter and "rush brown stemming" in summer.
 Russet clothes were also noted as a marker of class in England.

 On 13 June 1592, Anne ordered coordinating orange and green summer clothes for herself, Vinstarr, Marie Stewart (a "tender bairn"), and for Belo (who was probably a page).
 She and King James gave clothes as gifts to her servants and gentlewomen for their weddings, including Marie Stewart who married the much older Earl of Mar in December 1592.
 Costume given by Anne to Jean Stewart, Lady Bargany (died 1605) may appear in her will, which details her gowns with "doublets, skirts, and vaskins", her cloaks, and her jewellery.
 She owned an expensive veil set with pearls, a "pearl schadow", valued at £66 Scots.
 George Heriot supplied the queen with masks or veils called countenances and shadows.

 Entry in the Scottish treasurer's accounts for clothes for the queen's pages and the "Moir", National Records of Scotland.